SamanShafigh/go-db-models/README.md

 # go-db-models

-Demonstrating database agnostic models in Golang
+Demonstrating database agnostic models in Golang with example.
+The main idea is based on https://github.com/steven-ferrer/go-db-models however I did some modifcation + examples

-### StackExchange Codereview Question
-Please follow [this](https://codereview.stackexchange.com/questions/177338/database-agnostic-user-model-in-golang) for the stackexchange codereview question.

 ## Contributing